kubeflow/spark-operator/README.md

 |`spark-operator.k8s.io/configMap.[ConfigMapName]`|Mount path of the ConfigMap named `ConfigMapName`|
 |`spark-operator.k8s.io/GCPServiceAccount.[SeviceAccountSecretName]`|Mount path of the secret storing GCP service account credentials (typically a JSON key file) named `SeviceAccountSecretName`|

-When using the `SparkApplication` CRD to describe a Spark appliction, the annotations are automatically added by the CRD controller.
+When using the `SparkApplication` CRD to describe a Spark appliction, the annotations are automatically added by the CRD controller. `manifest/spark-application-example-gcp-service-account.yaml` shows an example `SparkApplication` with a user-specified GCP service account credential secret named `gcp-service-account` that is to be mounted into both the driver and executor containers.
+The `SparkApplication` controller automatically adds the annotation `spark-operator.k8s.io/GCPServiceAccount.gcp-service-account=/mnt/secrets` to the driver and executor Pods.
+The initializer sees the annotation and automatically adds a secret volume into the pods.